Hwang In-shik

-Hwang In-shik (born September 13, 1940) is a South Korean actor and hapkido teacher.
-He is known for his work in various Hong Kong martial arts films such as Bruce Lee's Way of the Dragon, Jackie Chan's The Young Master and Angela Mao's Hapkido.
-He was awarded a 10th degree black belt, the highest rank possible in the art, by the World Hapkido Association.
+Hwang In-shik (born September 13, 1940) is a South Korean martial artist and actor.
+A 10th degree black belt and grandmaster in hapkido, he is known to film audiences for his roles in various Hong Kong martial arts films, including Bruce Lee's Way of the Dragon, Jackie Chan's The Young Master and Angela Mao's Hapkido.

 Early years

 Born in Sunch'ŏn, north of Pyongyang in present-day North Korea, Hwang In-shik and his family moved to Seoul while he was a young child and it was there that he was introduced to the martial arts, first to Tang Soo Do and then to hapkido at age 13.

 Hwang calls Choi Yong-sool, the founder of the art, his teacher.
 Hwang earned his black belt at age 16 and was sent shortly thereafter to the Korea Hapkido Association headed by Ji Han-jae.
 During a crucial time in the style's development, many of the prime movers in hapkido today, including Han Bong-soo, Kim Chong-sung and Myung Kwang-sik, were his seniors there.
 Hwang was especially known at this time for his superlative kicking ability.

 He was eventually promoted to 7th-dan black belt in 1976 by the Korea Hapkido Association and was appointed chief instructor of the association's headquarters.
 He soon became known as an influential and well known teacher of the art.